Chemistry for Sustainability Thematic Program Co-Chairs:

 The Chemistry for Sustainability theme includes the following symposia:

-Suojiang Zhang, Chinese Academy of Sciences, China
+Suojiang Zhang, Institute of Process Engineering, CAS, China

 The main theme of this symposium is green solvents for sustainability.
 The total mass of solvent used throughout a chemical process will inevitably outweigh the contribution of all other chemicals to the anticipated waste stream.
 To satisfy the requirement of sustainable development, any valuable attributes possessed by a solvent need to be balanced against human and ecological toxicity alongside other pollution and safety concerns prior to use.
 Studies on ionic liquids, deep eutectic solvents, supercritical carbon dioxide, water and bio-derived alternatives to conventional petroleum solvents, therefore, attract much attention from viewpoints of not only reaction efficiency enhancements but also life cycle assessment perspective.

 This symposium will provide a considerably stimulating forum to share the recent frontiers of sciences on green solvents.
 Besides, industries, who have utilized such solvents in demonstration plants, are welcome to present the growing impact of the related novel techniques in chemical processes.
 This symposium is aiming to build up networks between academy and industry to promote further growth in the utilization of green solvents in key areas, including but not limited to New Materials, Biochemistry, Green Reaction/Separation Process Engineering, etc.